Signs Preceding the End of the World

 "Their gestures and tastes reveal both ancient memory and the wonderment of new people.
 And then they speak.
 They speak an intermediary tongue that Makina instantly warms to because it's like her: malleable, erasable, permeable; a hinge pivoting between two like but distant souls, and then two more, and then two more, never exactly the same ones; something that serves as a link."

-Yuri Herrera is the author of several works of fiction, including Signs Preceding the End of the World and The Transmigration of Bodies (to be published in English in 2016).
+Yuri Herrera is the author of several works of fiction, including Signs Preceding the End of the World and The Transmigration of Bodies.
 Born in Mexico, he currently teaches at Tulane University in New Orleans, Louisiana.

 Length: 114 pages